Off the Wall: Awards

 Off the Wall was ranked amongst the best albums of the year in both 1979 and 1980 in its respective Pazz & Jop polls by The Village Voice.
 In 1980, Jackson won the Grammy Award for Best Male R&B Vocal Performance for “Don’t Stop ‘Til You Get Enough”.
-In the same year, Jackson won three awards at the American Music Awards: Favorite Soul/R&B Album, Favorite Male Soul/R&B Artist and Favorite Soul/R&B Single.
-In 1981, Off the Wall won Favorite Soul/R&B Album again.
+In the same year, Jackson won three awards at the American Music Awards: Favorite Soul/R&B Album, Favorite Male Soul/R&B Artist and Favorite Soul/R&B Single for "Don't Stop 'til You Get Enough".
+In the following year, Off the Wall won Favorite Soul/R&B Album again and Jackson won Favorite Soul/R&B Male Artist.

 Despite its commercial and critical success, Jackson felt Off the Wall should have made a much bigger impact, and was determined to exceed expectations with his next release.
 In particular, Jackson was disappointed that he had only won a single Grammy Award at the 1980 Grammy Awards.
 The album also did not get nominated for Album of the Year, which was viewed as a surprise.
-Jackson stated that "It was totally unfair that it didn't get Record of the Year and it can never happen again".
+Jackson stated that "[i]t was totally unfair that it didn't get Record of the Year [sic], and it can never happen again."